Matt Festa: Seattle Mariners

 The Seattle Mariners selected the right hander in the seventh round, with the 207th overall selection of the 2016 Major League Baseball draft.
 He was the highest draft pick in East Stroudsburg University program history.

 In 2016, Festa pitched for the Everett AquaSox of the Low-A Northwest League, posting a 6–2 win–loss record with a 3.73 earned run average (ERA) in 14 games (eight starts).
 Festa pitched for the Modesto Nuts of the High-A California League in 2017, where he went 4–2 with a 3.23 ERA with 99 strikeouts in 69 2/3 innings pitched, and appeared in the league's all-star game.
 In 2018, the Mariners invited Festa to spring training.
 He began the regular season with the Arkansas Travelers of the Double-A Texas League, and the Mariners promoted him to the major leagues on July 14.
 He made his major league debut that day.

 Festa made the Mariners' Opening Day roster in 2019.
 Festa was sent down to the Tacoma Rainiers of the Triple-A Pacific Coast League multiple times during the season, ending his 2019 season with just 20 appearances for Seattle.
 On February 3, 2020, Festa was designated for assignment and outrighted to Tacoma on February 10.
 On March 5, Festa underwent Tommy John surgery, ending his 2020 season before it began.
 He returned to action in August 2021 for Tacoma, and pitched 21 1/3 innings of 2.95 ERA ball for the team, also appearing in four rehab games with the High-A Everett AquaSox and AZL Mariners.

 The Mariners invited Festa to spring training as a non-roster player in 2022.
 Starting in the 2022 season, Festa decided to go by his full first name of Matthew instead of his abbreviated name Matt.
 On April 7, the Mariners selected Festa's contract, adding him to their Opening Day roster.
 On July 17, Festa earned his first career save, striking out the side in the 10th inning to protect a one-run lead over the Texas Rangers.
-In 8 appearances for Seattle, he posted a 4.00 ERA with 13 strikeouts in 9.0 innings of work.
+He finished the 2022 season making 53 appearances for Seattle, posting a 4.17 ERA with 64 strikeouts in 54.0 innings of work.
+In 2023, Festa made 8 appearances, logging a 4.00 ERA with 13 strikeouts in 9.0 innings pitched.
 On August 8, Festa was designated for assignment by the Mariners.
 He was released by the team the same day.